TheTyGuy9/evilgen_stealth/readme.md

 - **Detection Rules**: Suricata/Snort rules to detect the attack
 - **Summary Reports**: Detailed analysis of discovered vulnerabilities
 - **Ethical Guidelines**: Built-in reminders and compliance documentation
+- **Now All Updated And Stealthed By Using Selinium Stealth With CDT

 ---